About the Movie

 Muir recognized the value of nature for its spiritual and transcendental qualities.
 He believed the wilderness was a place where humans could rest, seek inspiration, and engage in prayer and meditation.
 He encouraged everyone to experience nature’s spiritual nourishment qualities.
 As a documentary, the work is a personal and inspirational journey about a filmmaker and others who reaffirm their appreciation of nature through the writings of John Muir and living in the Great American Outdoors.

 What is the emotional connection to nature we share?
-Individually, we are a personal and universal journey in our relationship with nature.
-This idea is explored as viewers are guided along with John Muir’s life, including his humble childhood in Scotland.
+This idea is explored as viewers are guided through John Muir’s life, including his humble childhood in Scotland.
 Throughout each adventure, viewers are introduced to those who share their unique perspectives on nature, how John Muir inspires them, and what that inspiration has done for their lives.
 The stories and episodes combined help forge a connection to nature and how it can lead to a spiritual awakening that John Muir spent his life advocating.

-This filmic journey concludes upon reaching the Kitlop, a sacred lake deep in the heart of the Great Bear Rainforest, an elder named Wa’axaid (Cecil Paul) reminds us of what all is at stake if we lose that precious connection.
-The differing perspectives merge into one story: that we are all connected and connected to nature itself.
+This filmic journey concludes with a trip to the Kitlop, a sacred lake deep in the heart of the Great Bear Rainforest in British Columbia, where a First Nations elder named Wa’axaid (Cecil Paul) reminds us of what is at stake should humans disconnect themselves from the life and work of John Muir.

 Wa’axaid (Cecil Paul)